kenkyo0/kenkyo0/README.md

 I’m *@kenky0*.
-I like Cyber-Security especially pentesting, secure coding in low level languages and OSINT.
+I like creating and tinkering with every technologie i get in my hand.
+Right now I'm really into pentesting, secure coding in low level languages and learning nix.
 I'm studying digital forensics and CyberSec.

  _At the moment working with:_